-With the success of the Rocket series (over a million sold according to Shark), they’ve somehow manage to find a way to upgrade an already good performing product to something even better.
+With the success of the Rocket series (over a million sold according to Shark), they’ve somehow managed to find a way to upgrade an already good performing product to something even better.

-Their engineers and product design team has been really busting their tails off in terms of research and development and this product is the result of it.
+Their engineers and product design team has been busting their tails off in terms of research and development.

 They call it the Shark Rocket Complete with DuoClean technology.